 The core desire of a two is to be appreciated.

-The message the two most want to hear is, “You are so loveable and wanted.”
+The two most want to hear the message: “You are so loveable and wanted.”

 The gifts of an Enneagram Two include:

-- Warm: Their demonstrative and friendly nature makes it easy for others to connect with Twos, and they are generally very likable.
+- Warm: Their demonstrative and friendly nature makes it easy for others to connect with Twos, who are generally very likable.

 - Giving: Twos are caring and can anticipate the needs of others, generously giving of themselves to others.